-For requesting a certain message, the "Message requested" parameter must be set to "enabled".
-The "Interval" parameter represents the message rate that is requested from the grandmaster.
+The "xxx Intv" parameter represents the message rate for each message that is requested from the grand-master.
 The "Duration" parameter is used to set a timeout for the grandmaster that sends out the requested message unit the timeout expires.
 A slave sends a new signaling message to refresh the request before the end of this timeout to receive the requested message continuously.